Human trafficking in Ukraine

+Prosecution (2008)

 In 2006, Ukraine made progress in prosecuting and punishing trafficking offenses.
 The government prohibits all forms of trafficking through Article 149 of its Criminal Code, which prescribes penalties that are sufficiently stringent and commensurate with those prescribed for other grave crimes, such as rape.
 This year, the government completed 82 criminal investigations and arrested 56 people on trafficking charges.
 The Interior Ministry reported that the number of prosecutions for labor trafficking increased from 3 in 2006 to 23 in 2007.

 Overall, the government prosecuted 95 cases resulting in 83 convictions of trafficking offenders under Article 149.
 Of the total number of persons convicted, 59 were placed on probation and not subjected to imprisonment.
 In June 2007, the Prosecutor General ordered prosecutors to take a more aggressive posture with regard to sentencing convicted trafficking offenders and to appeal every case in which a judge ordered probation rather than jail time.
 As a result, during the second half of 2007, the share of convicted trafficking offenders receiving jail time rose to 44 percent, up from 36 percent during the first half of the year.

 Despite widespread reports of trafficking-related corruption, Ukraine failed to demonstrate any efforts to vigorously investigate, prosecute, convict, or sentence government officials complicit in trafficking this year.
 The government financed regular, formal training seminars for Interior Ministry anti-trafficking officers throughout Ukraine.
 The Ukrainian Academy of Judges and the Academy of Prosecutors, with sponsorship from the Organization for Security and Co-operation in Europe (OSCE), participated in eight seminars for 203 judges and prosecutors from around the country on victim related issues and sensitivity training for trafficking-related cases.
 The government cooperates with other governments on anti-trafficking law enforcement efforts but acknowledged the need to simplify procedures for mutual legal assistance between Ukraine and trafficking destination countries.

-Protection
+Protection (2008)

 Ukraine's prevention efforts remained heavily reliant on international donor funding.
 Law enforcement agencies referred 456 victims to NGOs for assistance.
 Through donor-sponsored programs and some government services, foreign and domestic victims of trafficking in Ukraine receive shelter, medical, psychological, legal, and job placement assistance.
 The national government did not increase funding for victims, and there has been uneven support offered by local governments.
 The Kherson regional government allocated $20,170 to anti-trafficking activities including support of a reintegration center; however, the trafficking victim shelter in Lutsk is on the verge of being closed due to lack of government support.